Quickstart

 veris loginveris login opens a browser for Google OAuth.
 For CI, pass an API key: veris login $VERIS_API_KEY.

-Integrate your agent
+Onboard your agent

 Want to understand what these pieces mean before running them?
 Read Environment, Scenario, Simulation, Evaluation, Report.